-Trust and openness are two indispensable factors of collaboration that are essential to developing the right product solution.
-Over the past four years, Yokogawa worked with Nouryon on a pH analyzer that is considered a significant step forward by engineers, technicians, operators, and the chemical company’s management.
-The Nouryon Industrial Chemicals Rotterdam MEB plant is active in the chlor-alkali industry.
+Trust and openness are two indispensable factors of collaboration essential to developing the right product solution.
+Over the past four years, Yokogawa worked with Nouryonon a pH analyzer that is considered a significant step forward by engineers, technicians, operators, and the chemical company’s management.
+This Nouryon Industrial Chemicals plant is active in the chlor-alkali industry.

 The chlor-alkali industry produces chlorine with its co-products sodium/potassium hydroxide (also called caustic soda/potash) and hydrogen by electrolysis of brine.
-Chlorine is largely used in the synthesis of chlorinated organic compounds e.g. PVC and isocyanates.
-The main areas of application of sodium hydroxide are water treatment (acidity control), the synthesis of organic/inorganic compounds, pulp and paper, textile, soaps/surfactants and metallurgy.
-In several of Nouryon’s process steps it is essential to measure the acidity and to ensure that these measurements are accurate for process optimization.
+Chlorine is largely used in the synthesis of chlorinated organic compounds e.g., PVC and isocyanates.
+The main areas of application of sodium hydroxide are water treatment (acidity control), the synthesis of organic/inorganic compounds, pulp and paper, textile, soaps/surfactants, and metallurgy.
+In several of Nouryon’sprocess steps it is essential to measure the acidity, ensuring these measurements are accurate for process optimization.
 Due to the high salt concentrations in this process, it is challenging to measure the acidity accurately with a conventional pH sensor.
-Thanks to the close cooperation between Yokogawa and Nouryon, a new pH-sensor was born to monitor the acidity in this challenging process accurately.
+Due to the close cooperation between Yokogawa and Nouryon, a new pH-sensor was born to monitor the acidity in this challenging process accurately.

 Specific Application for a Specific Customer